-A general acquire command updates all registers and DAC outputs to the values stored in OTP memory.
+A general acquire command will update all registers and DAC outputs to the values stored in OTP memory.

-A single channel acquire command updates only the register and DAC output of the DAC corresponding to the DAC address used in the command.
+A single channel acquire command will update only the register and DAC output of the DAC corresponding to the DAC address used in the command.